wild-mental/civic-insights-auth/README_EN.md

 This auth service is designed to work in a microservices architecture:

 1. **Frontend Applications**: Use the OAuth2 and JWT endpoints for user authentication
-2. **Other Microservices**: Validate JWT tokens using the same secret key and validation logic
+2. **Other Microservices**: Fetch public keys from `/.well-known/jwks.json` endpoint to independently verify JWT tokens
-3. **API Gateway**: Can route authentication requests to this service
+3. **API Gateway**: Route authentication requests to this service or perform distributed verification using public keys

 ### Example Integration
 ```javascript